TAbdiukov/exe2wordsize/README.md

 ## Assumptions taken
 * **Never runs the executable at any point**
 * Host OS can run the application tested (for example, Windows XP, but not Vista, and a DOS app)
-* Minimum byte-size applicable is always returned (for example, 32-bit apps on 64-bit host OS are analysed to use 32-bit word size, even if it is emulated)
+* Minimum byte-size applicable is always returned (for example, 32-bit apps on 64-bit host OS are analyzed to use 32-bit word size, even if it is emulated)
 * WinAPI may be glitchy, hence their output is doubted
 * WinAPI should be versatile